TYPES OF SPORTS WAGERS

 Over – A sports bet in which the player wagers that the combined point total of two teams will be more than a specified total.

 Parlay – A single bet that links together two or more wagers; to win the bet, the player must win all the wagers in the parlay.
-If the player loses one wager, he loses the entire bet.
-However, if he wins all the wagers in the parlay, he wins a higher payoff than if he had placed the bets separately.
+If the player loses one wager, the player loses the entire bet.
+However, if he wins all the wagers in the parlay, the player wins a higher payoff than if the player had placed the bets separately.